laravel/docs/installation.md

 <a name="docker-installation-using-sail"></a>
 ## Docker Installation Using Sail

 We want it to be as easy as possible to get started with Laravel regardless of your preferred operating system.
-So, there are a variety of options for developing and running a Laravel project on your local machine.
-While you may wish to explore these options at a later time, Laravel provides [Sail](/docs/{{version}}/sail), a built-in solution for running your Laravel project using [Docker](https://www.docker.com).
+So, there are a variety of options for developing and running a Laravel application on your local machine.
+While you may wish to explore these options at a later time, Laravel provides [Sail](/docs/{{version}}/sail), a built-in solution for running your Laravel application using [Docker](https://www.docker.com).

 Docker is a tool for running applications and services in small, light-weight "containers" which do not interfere with your local machine's installed software or configuration.
 This means you don't have to worry about configuring or setting up complicated development tools such as web servers and databases on your local machine.
 To get started, you only need to install [Docker Desktop](https://www.docker.com/products/docker-desktop).